rajhiren/devops-test/README.md

   - we should replace `MAINTAINER` with `LABEL maintainer` because it has been deprecated (ref: https://docs.docker.com/engine/reference/builder/), Also it will help tremendously when using `docker inspect`

   - some nice to have changes but not really a deal breaker
-    1. use `WORKDIR` so it is easily maintainable for future if we have to change path
+    1. use `WORKDIR` so it is easily maintainable for future if we have to change anything.
+Also, it helps with clarity and reliability of Dockerfile